One of the first things you’re told in an improv class is: don’t try to be funny.

 So what’s going on?

-This whole “start from sincerity” thing got me thinking: why is it that some people seem to live with their emotional windows open—real, grounded, unfiltered—while others feel like they’re peeking through the blinds?
+Which got me thinking: why is it that some people seem to live with their emotional windows open — real, grounded, unfiltered — while others feel like they’re peeking through the blinds?

 I think it comes down to how comfortable you are with yourself.
-If you basically like who you are—if you can look at your good moments and your not-so-good ones with some level of honesty and grace—then sincerity comes naturally.
-But if you’re someone who’s still at war with yourself, or ignoring that tiny voice that occasionally whispers, “Maybe make a different choice next time,” then being sincere—on stage or off—can feel like trying to do yoga in too tight jeans.
+If you basically like who you are — if you can look at your good moments and your not-so-good ones with some honesty and grace — then sincerity comes naturally.
+But if you’re still at war with yourself, or ignoring that small voice that occasionally whispers “maybe make a different choice next time,” then being sincere — on stage or off — can feel like trying to do yoga in too-tight jeans.

 All this has inspired me to launch a little Sincerity Challenge.
 For the next 30 days, I’m adding a new step to my nighttime prayers.
 Along with the usual “where did I see grace today,” I’ll do a quick sincerity review:

-If this idea speaks to you, join me.
+If this speaks to you, join me.
 Worst case, you end up knowing yourself a little better.
-Best case, you discover that sincerity—like good improv—isn’t about trying too hard.
+Best case, you discover that sincerity — like good improv — isn’t about trying too hard.
 It’s about showing up as yourself.
 And sometimes, that’s the funniest thing of all.